Ethanol, Drug, and Gambling Experimental Lab

 The EDGE Lab specializes in research relevant to addiction, sexual risk behavior, and related conditions.
 Our broad scope includes the use of novel human laboratory paradigms and technology-based interventions.

-The lab conducts NIH-funded research, developing interventions to improve addictive and sexual behaviors.
-The lab also studies the etiologies of these behaviors, focusing on areas such as impulsivity and impaired control.
-Our technology-based interventions utilize smartphone apps and personalized, automated calls to provide feedback to participants and help them regain control of their health.
+The lab conducts NIH-funded research, developing interventions to improve addictive and sexual health behaviors.
+The lab also studies the etiologies of these behaviors, focusing on topics such as impulsivity and impaired control over alcohol use.
+Our technology-based interventions utilize smartphone apps and personalized, automated telephone calls to provide personalized feedback to participants and motivate behavior change.

-Young adults engage in a high level of risky behaviors such as heavy drinking, unprotected sex, excessive spending, etc. The EDGE Lab seeks to moderate these actions by creating interventions that can be used across all demographics to improve health and ultimate quality of life.
+Young adults engage in risk behaviors such as heavy drinking and condomless sex.
+The EDGE Lab seeks to moderate these behaviors by creating interventions that can be used across all demographics to improve health and ultimately, quality of life.

 Current Studies